-Voice123 loves hearing from voice talent when they have blogs that they wish to share with us for the entire community of voice over talent!
-Today, we wish to share a great blog provided by voice talent, Scott “Scotty G.” Gorman.
+Voice123 loves hearing from voice actors when they have blogs that they wish to share with us for the entire community of voice over talent!
+Today, we wish to share a great blog provided by actor, Scott Gorman.
 He wrote us and shared pics of how he built his voice over booth!
 You will see just how low-cost such a process can be!

 “Ever since getting into the voice over industry, I’ve always wanted an isolation booth.
 I wanted that “dead” sound, so that I could concentrate on the voice, and not the room tone or the equipment.
 I’m sure that there’s a lot of forum topics and endless hours of conversations that could be had about room tone and such, but for this article, It’s just strictly wanting to just build an affordable and professional iso-booth, that I was happy with.